Dental Implants in Beverly Hills

 How many visits are required to Replace Missing Teeth?

-Dental implants can be applied in just one visit.
+Tooth implants can be applied in just one visit.
 During the first visit, we will place the titanium root with a temporary tooth on top.
 We call this procedure “Teeth in a Day.”
 A single implant procedure can be completed in less than one hour.

 The total healing time can take 3 months, during which you can wear a natural-looking provisional tooth.
 During this time, osseointegration will occur, in which the bone becomes one with the new root.
 Once the bone has healed, an abutment is attached to the implant and the crown or bridge is placed over it.